Madnesssik/src-embeds/README.md

 client.embed = new EmbedMaker();

 client.on('message', async message => {
-    const myembed = new client.embed.new("This is my embed!", "This is my description!", "This is the footer", "#ffffff", true).addField("This is the field name", "This is the field description", true);
+    const myembed = new client.embed.make("This is my embed!", "This is my description!", "This is the footer", "#ffffff", true).addField("This is the field name", "This is the field description", true);
     message.channel.send({embed: myembed});
 });
 ```